 “If history were taught in the form of stories, it would never be forgotten.” –

 Welcome to Donna Gawell’s website and blog.
-Donna’s historical novel The Redemption of Mehitabel Braybrooke is now under contract with Heritage Beacon and is scheduled for release in March 2018.
+Donna’s historical novel The Redemption of Mehitabel Braybrooke is now under contract with Heritage Beacon and is scheduled for release in June 2018.
 Mehitabel was a fascinating Puritan who lived from 1652-1721 in Ipswich, MA.
-She was one of the 200 persons accused of witchcraft during the Salem witchcraft hysteria in 1692.
+She also was one of the 200 persons accused of witchcraft during the Salem witchcraft hysteria in 1692.

 This website is dedicated to information about Mehitabel Braybrooke, the Salem Witchcraft Trials, and Donna’s extensive genealogy research.
 Also, research trips to Ipswich, MA, and Europe will be discussed (mostly Sweden and Poland).